RIAPS/riaps-integration/riaps-bbbruntime/README.md

 Current services loaded into the image on the BBB and on the host VM:

 1. **riaps-deplo.service** - will start the RIAPS deployment application.
-This service starts the RIAPS discovery and device manager services.
-When enabled, this service is setup to restart if it fails with a 10 s wait period to all the discovery service to timeout.
+This service starts the RIAPS discovery service.
+When enabled, this service is setup to restart if it fails.

    - this service is currently disabled on the VM by default
    - this service is currently enabled and started on the BBB by default